na9ort-poland/scoreboard/README.md

 "Team A" vs "Team B" (started first) with score 2-2.
 "Team C" vs "Team D" (started later) with score 1-3. \
 Expected Result: The match started later ("Team C vs Team D") should appear first in the list.

-# Improvements (out of the initial scope)
-* Add bulk operations: create matches, update matches, remove matches
-* Add a new field: MatchStatus as enum with values: STARTED, FINISHED
-* SourceBoard as Singleton
-* Thread-Safe SourceBoard operations